Anion-polarisation-directed short-range-order in antiperovskite Li$_2$FeSO: Methods

 To allow the computationally efficient evaluation of relative energies of \ce{Li2FeSO} structures with different Li/Fe configurations, we parametrised a cluster-expansion effective Hamiltonian \cite{SanchezEtAl_PhysAStatMechAppl1984,Sanchez_PhysRevB2010} by fitting to the DFT-calculated energies for 111 \ce{Li2FeSO} configurations, using the \textsc{icet} and \textsc{trainstation} packages \cite{AngqvistEtAl_AdvTheorySimul2019}, with a limit of a maximum of 40 non-zero features.
-To reduce the risk of over-fitting, we use the Least Absolute Shrinkage and Selection Operator (LASSO), in combination with recursive feature elimination.
+We use the Least Absolute Shrinkage and Selection Operator (LASSO), in combination with recursive feature elimination.
 The resulting cluster-expansion model gives a cross-validation score of \SI{8}{meV/atom}.
-To construct our simple point-charge model, we fit a second cluster expansion Hamiltonian (PC-CE) to the energies obtained from an Ewald sum, for ions with formal charges positioned at their corresponding crystallographic sites.
-This model is fitted against all symmetry inequivalent arrangements of ions within $2\times1\times1$ and $2\times2\times1$ supercells \cite{Morgan_JOpenSourSoft2017}.
+To construct our simple point-charge model, we fit a second cluster expansion Hamiltonian (PC-CE) to the energies obtained from an Ewald sum with a relative permittivity of $\eps=4.78$ \footnote{$\eps=4.78$ is the electronic contribution to the static dielectric constant, calculated using dielectric perturbation theory \cite{GajdosEtAl_PhysRevB2006} using the HSE06 hybrid functional and a $4\times4\times4$ k-point grid.}, for ions with formal charges positioned at their corresponding crystallographic sites.
+This model was fitted against all symmetry inequivalent arrangements of ions within $2\times1\times1$ and $2\times2\times1$ supercells \cite{Morgan_JOpenSourSoft2017}.
+Both cluster expansions were fit using the the standard sinusoidal basis function used by \textsc{icet}, and considered all possible two, three, and four-body terms within cutoffs of \SI{15}{\angstrom}, \SI{9}{\angstrom}, and \SI{5}{\angstrom} respectively.
+For both cluster expansion models, this fitting procedure gave no non-zero four-body terms (a full description of the fitted cluster-expansion weights is available as part of the supporting data repository \cite{data_Li2FeSO_structure_github}).

+To investigate the influence of magnetic ordering on the predictive accuracy of our cluster expansion model, we considered the three exemplar structures discussed in detail in the main manuscript and performed additional calculations imposing antiferromagnetic ordering.
+For all three calculations, antiferromagnetic (AFM) ordering was predicted to be more stable than ferromagnetic (FM) ordering by between \SI{7}{\meV\per\atom} and \SI{10}{\meV\per\atom}, in agreement with the equivalent analysis reported in Ref.~\onlinecite{ZhuAndScanlon_ACSApplEnergyMater2022}.
+For our cluster expansion model we are interested in relative energies of different Li/Fe configurations.
+The change in relative energy for the three test structures produced by using energies with AFM ordering rather then FM ordering is $<\SI{2}{\meV\per\atom}$ (further details are given in the Supplementary Information), which is both much smaller than the cross-validation score for our CE model of \SI[per-mode=power]{8}{\meV\per\atom}, and is negligible at our Monte Carlo simulation temperature of \SI{1050}{\kelvin}.

 To model the probable distribution of different Li/Fe configurations, we performed lattice Monte Carlo simulations using our parametrised cluster-expansion Hamiltonian, using the \texttt{mchammer} software package \cite{AngqvistEtAl_AdvTheorySimul2019}.
 These Monte Carlo simulations were performed in the canonical ensemble for $8\times8\times8$ supercells using both the DFT and electrostatic fitted Hamiltonians.
 Initial configurations were generated at random, and then annealed from \SI{20000}{\kelvin} to \SI{1025}{\kelvin}, which corresponds to the experimental synthesis temperature, with \num{500000} attempted steps (approximately \num{32.5} MC Cycles), followed by a production run at \SI{1025}{\kelvin} of \num{1000000} attempted steps (approximately \num{641} MC Cycles).
 Our reference distributions for fully random Li/Fe configurations were generated from a sample of \num{1000} random arrangements of cations.
 For the modelling of PDF data we generated $4\times4\times4$ supercells using this same procedure, that were then relaxed using DFT using the same protocol as for the initial training set.
 For PDF modelling of a ``random'' Li/Fe distribution we used a special quasi-random structure \cite{vandeWalleEtAl_Calphad2013} within the same $4\times4\times4$ supercell.